trimstray/nginx-admins-handbook/README.md

 Reverse proxy gives you number of advanced features such as:

-- load balancing and failover
+- load balancing, failover, and transparent maintenance of the backend servers
 - increased security (e.g. SSL termination, hide upstream configuration)
 - increased performance (e.g. caching, load balancing)
-- transparent maintenance of the backend servers (e.g. load balancing)
 - simplifies the access control responsibilities (single point of access and maintenance)
 - centralised logging and auditing (single point of maintenance)

+In my opinion, the two most important things related to the reverse proxy are:

+- the way of requests forwarded to the backend
+- the type of headers forwarded to the backend

 ##### Passing requests